DataLinx/gettext-context/README.md

 ## Contributing
 If you have some suggestions how to make this package better, please open an issue or even better, submit a pull request.

-The project adheres to the PSR-4 and PSR-12 standards.
+Should you want to contribute, please see the development guidelines in the [DataLinx PHP package template](https://github.com/DataLinx/php-package-template).

 ### Changelog
 All notable changes to this project are automatically documented in the [CHANGELOG.md](CHANGELOG.md) file using the release workflow, based on the [release-please](https://github.com/googleapis/release-please) GitHub action.